 As for us, we’re excited to play a small part in empowering faculty as they pursue new discoveries that will move the healthcare profession forward.
 We celebrate the new Blick Scholars and look forward to seeing how their research will create positive impact both on and beyond the MCV Campus.

-To learn more about how you can support great research on the MCV Campus through an estate gift, visit our planned giving page online or contact Jenny Ramey, director of gift planning, at 804-828-4599, or Jenny.Ramey@vcuhealth.org.
+To learn more about how you can support great research on the MCV Campus through an estate gift, visit our planned giving page online or contact Brian Thomas, vice president and chief development officer at the MCV Foundation, at 804-828-0067, or Brian.Thomas@vcuhealth.org.